Media democracy: Media ownership concentration

-Internet Media Democracy
+Internet media democracy

 The World Wide Web, particularly Web 2.0, is seen as a powerful medium for facilitating the growth of a media democracy as it offers participants "a potential voice, a platform, and access to the means of production."
 The internet is being utilized as a medium for political activity and other pressing issues such as social, environmental, and economic problems [].
 Moreover, the utilization of the internet has allowed online users to participate in political discourse freely and increase their democratic presence online and in person.Users share information such as voting polls, dates, locations, and statistics, or information about protests and news that is not yet covered by the media.

 The Arab Spring in the Middle East and North Africa, media was used for democratic purposes and uprisings.
 Social media sites like Facebook, Twitter, and YouTube allowed citizens to connect quickly, exchange information, and organize protests against their governments.
 While social media is not solely credited with the success of these protests, the technologies played an important role in instilling change in Tunisia, Egypt, and Libya.
 These acts show that a population can be informed through alternative media channels and adjust its behaviour accordingly.
 Individuals who did not have the facility to access these social media platforms were still able to observe news through satellite channels and other people who were able to connect online.
 Crowdfunded websites are also linked to a heightened spread of media democracy.

 The Romanian Election of 2014 [] serves as an example of internet media democracy.
 During the elections, many took to social media to voice their opinions and share pictures of themselves at polling centres all around the world.
 This 2014 election is remembered as the first time in which virtual ambition and the use of social media translated positively and directly onto polling numbers.
 Many Romanians were actively campaigning online through social media platforms, specifically, Facebook, "As more than 7 million Romanians have profiles on at least one social network and more than 70% of that one were active daily, the campaign was focused on the development of the civic participation through internet social networks."